alexpensato/dropwizard-totp-example/README.md

 It uses code from the jchambers project.
 The official jchambers library can be found here: https://github.com/jchambers/java-otp

-It also uses Google's xzingorg library for QR-Code generation.
+It also uses Google's xzing library for QR-Code generation.
 The official xzing library can be found here: https://github.com/zxing/zxing/wiki/Getting-Started-Developing